7 walks to discover in Argyll forest's this winter

 Discover Argyll's Forests & Woodlands

 Is the cabin fever slowly setting in?
 Grab your boots, wrap up warm and take a stroll in one of these wonderful Argyll woodlands.
-There’s plenty of woodland wildlife to spot in the woods, from red squirrels to soaring eagles.
+There’s plenty of wildlife to spot in the woods too, from red squirrels to soaring eagles.
 Look out for animal tracks in the snow (or mud!).

 Want to truly get away from it all?
-Spend in awaken dat their off-the -grid huts to immerse yourself in the forest sounds at night.
+Spend a night in their off-the-grid huts to immerse yourself in the forest sounds at night.

 Barnluasgan in Knapdale Forest is a lovely spot, offering a mix of easy walking trails, a cycling trail, peaceful lochs and wonderful wildlife.
 The highlight has to be the resident beavers.
 As the evenings and nights get colder and the days shorter, there are minimal chances of seeing the beavers out and about, but there are still plenty of feeding signs around the loch edges to be seen.
 You may be lucky enough to spot the beavers building up food caches of branches which they store underwater in winter.
 The Beaver Detective Trail, a two-hour (three-mile) circular walk follows the natural terrain around the Dubh Loch and Loch Collie Bharr.

-Glenan Wood is a beautiful oak woodland just next to the CalMac ferry terminal at Portavadie on the Cowal Pennisula.
-The unique habitat is rich in flora and fauna, and rare lichens, moss, ferns and wild flowers thrive among the gnarled broadleaf trees, rocky outcrops and coastline.
+Glenan Wood is a beautiful oak woodland just next to the CalMac ferry terminal at Portavadie on the Cowal Peninsula.
+The unique habitat is rich in flora and fauna, and rare lichens, moss, ferns and wildflowers thrive among the gnarled broadleaf trees, rocky outcrops and coastline.
 The woodland has a rich heritage too.
-Glenan Village is a deserted settlement deep in the wood with eight to nine ruined houses made of local stone.
-Winter is the best time of year to visit the settlement, as the bracken is down and the buildings can be clearly see.
-Portavadie is the perfect place for post-walk drinks and snacks – muddy boots are welcome.
+Glenan Village is a deserted settlement deep in the woods with eight to nine ruined houses made of local stone.
+Winter is the best time of year to visit the settlement, as the bracken is down and the buildings can be clearly seen.
+Portavadie is the perfect place for post-walk drinks and lunch – muddy boots are welcome.

 Set within the greenbelt of Helensburgh, Duchess Wood is a rich and diverse woodland with a variety of different plant and animal species.
 With a network of paths and bridges, this is a lovely place to visit and enjoy a winter woodland stroll.
 Helensburgh is a fabulous town to explore.
 Don’t miss Hill House, Charles Rennie Mackintosh’s finest domestic creation.